 - Assistance with other financial emergencies as approved by the social worker

 The social workers are responsible for several other special programs.
 There are eligibility criteria for each of these programs.
-Contact your social worker or Theresa Schaffer, Director of Social Work for an application.
+Contact your social worker for an application.

 Emergency and Preventive Dental Programs